inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

   * Player/Robot not completely synchronised with board.

 Kravlista er lang, men det er ikke nødvendig å levere på alle kravene hvis det ikke er realistisk.
 Det er viktigere at de oppgavene som er utført holder høy kvalitet.
 Utførte oppgaver skal være ferdige.

-How did the team roles function?
-* **First compulsory → roles worked**
-* **Second compulsory → roles changed**
-  * The team roles had to be swapped for this assignment, but this is to be expected, as the further our development goes, the necessity of different roles will shift as the requirements become more clear.

 # Task 3 - Code